Code-Institute-Submissions/FeedMe/README.md

 - When the user is logged in, all the pages contain a navigation bar with the logo in the top corner left and the user can now access the other pages in the top center of the screen.
 - In order to ensure that the user first knows what the website has to offer the homepage contains a “Start” button, In the middle of the screen, that leads to the "Login" page.
 - In case the user doesn't have an account yet, it can be redirected to the register page and create an account.
-- The "Profile" page provides a welcoming message with the user's name, along with a profile picture and the recipes that the user has added.
+- The "Profile" page provides a welcoming message with the user's name and the recipes that the user has added.
 - The "Add Recipe" opens up a form where the user can create a new recipe.
 - The user can search for its own recipes in the profile page.
 - The user can only edit and delete recipes that belong to them.